Peeni Henare: In Opposition, 2023-2026

 Following a cabinet reshuffle on 7 March 2025, Henare became part of Hipkins' new economic team, gaining the economic development and associate health portfolios.
 He retained the Māori-Crown Relations Te Arawhiti and defence portfolios but lost the sports and recreation portfolio.

 In July 2025, Henare was confirmed as Labour's candidate for that year's by-election in the Tāmaki Makaurau electorate, which had been called following the death of Takutai Tarsh Kemp.
 During a candidate debate with Te Pāti Māori candidate Oriini Kaipara held on 20 August 2025, Henare voiced support for repealing the National-led coalition government's Gangs Act 2024's ban on gang patches.
 Henare's remarks contradicted Labour leader Hipkins' position that the party would not repeal the ban on gang patches.
 In response, Labour's deputy leader Carmel Sepuloni clarified that Henare's remarks did not represent official party policy.
 In response, National Party MP and Justice Minister Paul Goldsmith questioned whether Labour would commit to its promise not to repeal the gang patch ban.

 On 6 September, Henare lost the Tāmaki Makaurau by-election to Kaipara by a landslide.
 Based on the preliminary count, Henare won 3,093 votes, coming second place to Kaipara's 6,031 votes.
 During his concession speech, Henare described the National-led coalition government as their main opposition.

+On 3 February 2026, Henare announced he had not put himself forward to be nominated as the Labour Party candidate for his former Tāmaki Makaurau seat, and that he would shortly resign from Parliament would not seek a place on the Labour Party list in the 2026 general election.
+During his valedictory speech to Parliament on 11 March, Henare urged his parliamentary colleagues to move away from "gotcha style politics" in order to rebuild trust in political institutions.
+Henare's resignation as an MP took effect at 11:59 pm on 15 March.

+Post-parliamentary career

+In July 2026 Henare was announced as New Zealand Rugby's new Kaihautū Māori to provide strategic leadership on Māori engagement and help ensure te ao Māori is reflected throughout the rugby system.